 The UAV requests C2 authorization at PDU session modification as follows:

-Figure 5.2.5.2-1: PDU Session modification for C2 communication (common PDU session for UAV communication)
+Figure 5.2.5.2-1: PDU Session modification for C2 communication (common PDU session for UAS services)

-1. The UAV establishes a PDU Session for connectivity to USS as described in clause 5.2.3.
+1. The UAV establishes a PDU Session for USS communication as described in clause 5.2.3.